-Curio 8 review
+Curio 8 full review

 Equal parts project manager, vector graphics engine, digital notebook, and slide deck, Zengobi’s Curio 8 makes an ideal tool for anyone planning something big, complex, and multifaceted.
 Though it costs more than twice as much as the low-end version of Curio 7 I reviewed last May, it packs plenty of potent new features within a pleasantly refreshed interface.